 some introductory text to

-Place your cursor at the top of the live script and, in the Live Editor tab, select Text.
+Place your cursor at the top of the live script, and in the Live Editor tab, click Text .
 A new text line appears above the code.

 Add the text